thomaskhub/ums/README.md

       - Filler video generation can be disabled
     - [ ] Disable RTMP output and MPEGTS recording for VOD.
 Only Dash/HLS is needed
   - Video As Stream [Not implemented Yet]
-    - [ ] as in VOD make sure that we can speficy a input MPEGTS recording
+    - [ ] as in VOD make sure that we can specify a input MPEGTS recording
-    - [ ] input file must be processed in realtime (see -re paramter in ffmpeg as example)
+    - [ ] input file must be processed in realtime (see -re parameter in ffmpeg as example)
     - [ ] Disable RTMP output and MPEGTS recording for VOD.
 Only Dash/HLS is needed

 ```